 Mewgenics: Release Date, Platforms, and DLC

-Mewgenics is set to launch on PC (Windows) on February 10, 2026, though pricing has yet to be confirmed at the time of writing.
+Mewgenics is set to launch on PC (Windows) on February 10, 2026, and it has been confirmed in a post on Bluesky that the game will be priced at $29.99 with a launch discount being considered.

 During a Reddit AMA on December 10, McMillen was asked about a console release and responded with a definitive “yes, 100%”, while noting that it probably wouldn’t happen until late 2026.
 He also revealed that he had no idea which consoles, but the Switch seemed “the most viable.”